 TEST SITE COORDINATOR

-The person designated by their company or organization to liaise with NCCCO and its testing company International Assessment Institute (IAI) on the test administration matters is know as the Test Site Coordinator.
+The person designated by their company or organization to liaise with NCCCO on the test administration matters is know as the Test Site Coordinator.
 The Test Site Coordinator is responsible for:

-- submitting all required information to NCCCO in a timely fashion on the Practical Examination Test Site Application Form & Data Sheet.
+- Submitting all required information to NCCCO in a timely fashion on the Practical Examination Test Site Application Form (and Data Sheet, where applicable)

-- preparing test equipment in accordance with the directions in Crane Selection and Set-Up.
+- Preparing test equipment in accordance with the directions in the appropriate Practical Test Site Coordinator Handbook

-- liaison with the Practical Examiner and NCCCO in all aspects of test preparation and administration.
+- Liaising with the Practical Examiner and NCCCO in all aspects of test preparation and administration

-- the Test Site Coordinator or their designated representative is required to remain on site throughout each test administration.
+- Ensuring that the Test Site Coordinator or a designated representative remains on site throughout each test administration

-The practical examination is conducted by a CCO Accredited Practical Examiner.
+The Practical Examination is conducted by a NCCCO-accredited Practical Examiner.
 An Examiner may test only one candidate on one crane at one time.

-Only Practical Examiners are permitted to request Score Sheets from International Assessment Institute.
+Only accredited Practical Examiners are permitted to request score sheets from NCCCO.
 These must be requested at least two weeks prior to the intended test date.

-Proctors are volunteers who assist the Practical Examiner in the administration of the exam.
+Proctors are volunteers who assist the Practical Examiner in the administration of exams.
 The Test Site Coordinator is responsible for assigning one proctor per Practical Examiner to assist during the test.
 Proctors are under the direction of the Practical Examiner during the test administration.
-Proctors may not be candidates waiting to take the Practical Exam are permitted to serve as Proctors during operator Practical Exams.
+Candidates waiting to take the Practical Exam are permitted to serve as Proctors during operator Practical Exams.
 Proctors as to the scope of their responsibilities, which include: